 Much like the Roku OS, Amazon’s Fire TV OS, or Apple’s tvOS, Android TV supports a wide variety of TV features, like 4K UltraHD, HDR, and Dolby Atmos.
 Whether you can take advantage of these features will depend on the device that has Android TV installed.
 The hardware (and your chosen app) must support these features before Android TV lets you use them.

-Android TV is Google’s current smart TV and media streaming platform, but it wasn’t the company’s first kick at this can: Google TV was an early attempt to create a smart TV experience.
-When that project eventually fell under Google’s axe in 2015, most of the development work was funneled into Android TV, which had been released the previous year.
+Android TV has been Google’s flagship smart TV and media streaming platform, but it wasn’t the company’s first kick at this can.
+In 2010, Google TV (the operating system, not to be confused with the current Google TV interface) was created as an early attempt at a smart TV experience.
+When that project eventually fell under Google’s ax in 2015, most of the development work was funneled into Android TV, which had been released the previous year.

 Amazon’s Fire TV is often listed as an Android TV device, but don’t be fooled.
 Amazon used the open-source version of the Android OS to create its Fire TV OS, but it has very little in common with Google’s Android TV.